 Formal Hall – which usually takes place on Tuesdays and Thursdays in term time – will not take place in the first few weeks of term; decisions about formal dinners later in term will be made in due course.

-The JCR and MCR will both be open for student use during Michaelmas term, but students will be expected to ensure that the maximum capacity of each venue is never exceeded and the University face covering policy applies in all inside spaces.
-There will be a marquee on Linton Quad throughout Michaelmas Term to provide additional sheltered weatherproof space for events and for students to study and to hang out.
-There will, however, be a strict closing time for the marquee each evening to ensure that students with rooms nearby are not unduly disturbed.
+The JCR and MCR are both be open for student use during Michaelmas term, but students are expected to ensure that the maximum capacity of each venue is never exceeded and the University face covering policy applies in all inside spaces.
+There is a marquee on Linton Quad throughout Michaelmas Term to provide additional sheltered weatherproof space for events and for students to study and to hang out.
+There is, however, be a strict closing time for the marquee each evening to ensure that students with rooms nearby are not unduly disturbed.

 Discussions are ongoing about the possibility of opening the Bar during Michaelmas term 2020.
-The Bar will not be open at the start of term, and plans to reopen it, with all necessary mitigations in place, will be dependent both on the sustained health of the community and on students complying with the social distancing requirements across the College site.
+The Bar has not been open at the start of term, and plans to reopen it, with all necessary mitigations in place, will be dependent both on the sustained health of the community and on students complying with the social distancing requirements across the College site.

-All University of Oxford students are asked to sign the Covid-19 Student Responsibility Agreement to affirm their commitment to protecting the health of everyone in College, the University and the wider Oxford community.
+All University of Oxford students have been asked to sign the Covid-19 Student Responsibility Agreement to affirm their commitment to protecting the health of everyone in College, the University and the wider Oxford community.

 The Agreement is an affirmation of shared values – community, consideration for others, patience, tolerance, and inclusion.
 It supplements your existing responsibilities under University and College politics (as set out in your contracts with the University and the College) and is designed to support community safety and well-being.

 The few students who have not already done so are asked to sign a copy of the Agreement (Word doc, 701 KB) and return it to College.
 An electronic signature is acceptable.
 You can return your signed Agreement by uploading it via the College’s Student Portal.

 The College’s Welfare team is available to support students, both remotely and in-person.